WHITEOUT - 2009

 flew over and dropped him in.

-How is it that Delfy never heard the plane?
+How is it that Delfy never heard or tracked the only other plane?

 Don't ask, because this movie won't answer.

 What killer?
 That's nonsense.
 And by the way, as a UN representative on a top secret mission, take my word for it, I'll need to commandeer your plane.